Byssus, Secrets of a Shining Sea Silk Loved by Ancient Cultures

 Thus, the spinning of byssus remained only a local tradition in small individual production centers, especially in Italy (Puglia, Calabria, Sicily, Sardinia), France (Corsica), Greece, and Turkey.
 They mainly produced garments to wear under armor, to reduce weight and heat (like linen under the famous iron crown of Charlemagne), or small items such as gloves, socks, caps, etc.

 Today, the oldest byssus object is a precious knitted cap, found in 1978 during an archaeological excavation at the basilica of Saint Denis in Paris.
-It is now exhibited at the Natural History Museum in Basel.
+It is now exhibited at the Musée d’Art et d’Histoire Paul Eluard, not far from the basilica.
 Stratigraphic dating places its creation to the 14th century.

 For such luxury items, byssus production resumed to some extent in the 18th and 19th centuries, especially in southern France and southern Italy.
 But towards the end of the 19th century the textile use of byssus was completely abandoned.